stfc/ca-website/help.rst

 Submitting a helpdesk ticket
 ############################

-You can submit your helpdesk ticket to the UKCA Support Centre helpdesk by email as follows.
+You can submit your helpdesk ticket to the UK eScience CA Support Centre helpdesk by email as follows.
 Please ensure that your contact details are correct, and also indicate if you are going to be unavailable for us to reach you, e.g. if you will be out of your office.

 email: `support@grid-support.ac.uk <mailto:support@grid-support.ac.uk>`_